Prestonpans Town Hall: History

 In the mid-20th century the building was extended to the west, enclosing the lane that previously existed there, and to the south, establishing additional facilities.
 It was used exclusively as an events venue with the burgh council officers and their departments based in the Town Chambers.

-In April, 2021, the Battle of Prestonpans (1745) Heritage Trust acquired a five-year lease over the building from East Lothian Council with the objective of renovating it and using part of it for museum space.
-The museum was intended to commemorate the Battle of Prestonpans at which the Jacobite forces led by the Stuart exile and pretender to the throne, Charles Edward Stuart, defeated a government army under Sir John Cope, just to the south of the town centre on 21 September 1745.
-Following an extensive programme of renovation works to the main hall which was carried out in summer 2021, the building re-opened with a conference on Jacobite themes.
+In April, 2021, the Battle of Prestonpans (1745) Heritage Trust acquired a five-year lease over the building from the East Lothian Council with the objective of renovating it and preparing it as museum space, to commemorate the Battle of Prestonpans, a battle in which Jacobite forces, led by the Stuart exile and pretender to the throne, Charles Edward Stuart, defeated a government army under the command of Sir John Cope, just to the south of Prestonpans on 21 September 1745.
+Following an extensive programme of renovation works to the main hall, which was carried out in summer 2021, the building re-opened with a conference on Jacobite themes.
+It became the site of the Prestonpans Jacobite Museum in April 2023.